coronel08/my-notes/notes/docs/aws.md

             -   DeleteTable
         -   read
             -   GetItem - read based on primary key
-        -   batching - reduces # of API calls
+        -   batching - reduces # of API calls.
+It is possible that only some of the actions in the batch succeed while others do not.
             -   BatchWriteItem - up to 25 in one call, up to 16mb of data written, up to 400kb of data per item.
 If batched items fail we need to use exponential back-off algorithm
             -   BatchGetItem - up to 100 items, up to 16mb of data
+        -   Transactions - CRUD operations for multiple rows in different tables. if one update fails they all fail
+            -   capacity - consumes 2x WCU RCU
+            -   TransactWriteItems/TransactGetItems - Transactions alloww to group multiple actions together and submit them as a single all or nothing operation.
         -   query - returns items based on filter or value. up to 1mb of data
         -   scan - scans the entire table and filters out data(inefficient)
     -   DAX - DynamoDB Accelerator, low latency cache with 5 minutes TTL for cache by default